 The force F does not arise from any physical interaction between two objects, but rather from the acceleration ‘a’ of the non-inertial reference frame itself.
-As a frame can accelerate in any arbitrary way, so can pseudo forces be as arbitrary (but only in direct response to the acceleration of the frame).
-However, four pseudo forces are defined for frames accelerated in commonly occurring ways: one by relative acceleration of the origin in a straight line (rectilinear acceleration); two involving rotation: Coriolis force and Centrifugal force and fourth called Euler force, caused by a variable rate of rotation.
+As a frame can accelerate in any arbitrary way, so can pseudo forces be arbitrary (but only in direct response to the acceleration of the frame).
+However, four pseudo forces are defined for frames accelerated in commonly occurring ways: one by a relative acceleration of the origin in a straight line (rectilinear acceleration); two involving rotation: Coriolis force and Centrifugal force and fourth called Euler force, caused by a variable rate of rotation.

 Examples of Pseudo Force:

-For example if you consider a person standing at a bus stop watching an accelerating car, he infers that a force is exerted on the car and it is accelerating.
+For example, if you consider a person standing at a bus stop watching an accelerating car, he infers that a force is exerted on the car and it is accelerating.
 Here there is no problem and the pseudo force concept is not required

 But, if the person inside the accelerating car is looking at the person standing at the bus stop, he finds that the person is accelerating with respect to the car, though no force is acting on it.
 Here, the concept of pseudo force is required to convert the non-inertial frame of reference to an equivalent inertial frame of reference.

 If the train begins to accelerate, then the string will be making an angle with respect to the vertical.
-For the passenger, there are only two forces and they are not collinear.
+For the passenger, there are only two forces, and they are not collinear.
 But, the ball remains apparently in a state of equilibrium (as long as the acceleration of the train is constant).
 Here, the concept of pseudo force is required.

 an exploded view in the inertial frame.
 The passenger is subject to the accelerating force ma.
 The seat (assumed of negligible mass) is compressed between the reaction force –ma and the applied force from the car ma.
-The car is subject to the net acceleration force Ma that is the difference between the applied force (m + M)a from the axle and the reaction from the seat −ma.
+The car is subject to the net acceleration force Ma which is the difference between the applied force (m + M)a from the axle and the reaction from the seat −ma.

-Bottom panel: an exploded view in the non-inertial frame.
+an exploded view in the non-inertial frame.
 In the non-inertial frame where the car is not accelerating, the force from the axle is balanced by a fictitious backward force −(m + M)a, a portion −Ma applied to the car, and −ma to the passenger.
 The car is subject to the fictitious force −Ma and the force (m + M)a from the axle.
 The difference between these forces ma is applied to the seat, which exerts a reaction −ma upon the car, so zero net force is applied to the car.
 The seat (assumed massless) transmits the force ma to the passenger, who is subject also to the fictitious force −ma, resulting in zero net force on the passenger.
 The passenger exerts a reaction force −ma upon the seat, which is therefore compressed.
-In all frames the compression of the seat is the same, and the force delivered by the axle is the same.
+In all frames, the compression of the seat is the same, and the force delivered by the axle is the same

-1.What is a pseudo force?
+What is a pseudo force?

-2. Is centripetal force always equal to centrifugal force?
+Is centripetal force always equal to centrifugal force?

-4. How can these forces help in problem-solving?
+How can these forces help in problem-solving?

-Stay tuned with Byju’s to learn more about JEE mains, JEE Advanced, JEE Revision tips, JEE study Techniques etc., only at Byju’s.
+Stay tuned with BYJU’S to learn more about JEE mains, JEE Advanced, JEE Revision tips, JEE study Techniques etc., only at BYJU’S.